ArenKDesai/Aren-s-Notes/Blender/Blender Basics.md

 ### Vertices and Edges
 Entering edit mode on a mesh allows for vertex and edge selection.
 Proportional editing edits vertices and edges around the selected vertices as well.
+Scrolling up and down increases or decreases

 ## Modifiers